 • Service Overutilization: Heavy usage of specific Microsoft 365 services by a large number of users can lead to reduced performance for everyone.

-• Third-Party Network or ISP Issues: Network problems with third-party ISPs or internet service providers can affect network connectivity to Microsoft 365 servers.
+• Third-Party Network or ISP Issues: Network problems with third-party ISPs or Internet service providers can affect network connectivity to Microsoft 365 servers.

 • Data Traffic Congestion: Congested network traffic during peak usage times can lead to slower data transfers and increased latency.